PhilipYip1988/vmware-workstation-installation-guide/windows-xp-guest/readme.md

 ## Installation Media

-The biggest difficulty to setting up a Windows XP VM is obtaining the installation as Microsoft nor its OEMs provided official download links.
+The biggest difficulty to setting up a Windows XP Virtual Machine is obtaining the installation as Microsoft nor its OEMs provided official download links.

 ### Windows XP Windows Volume License Installation ISO